PWPInnovator898/BlueBuzzah-Gloves/IMPORTANT UPDATES AND NOTES.md

 - To avoid confusion, I have not posted the 3D print of the shortened lid that takes advantage of the 2 mm height savings.
 However, I would be happy to provide the STL for the shortened lid upon request.
  ![18 sock rec](https://github.com/user-attachments/assets/576275b1-9360-4c27-ac55-a901415c1573)

+# 19)  TENDONITIS REPORT FROM EXCEEDING 2 HOUR SESSIONS
+- This usage note comes from this author’s own general experience with glove therapy and is not related to the Blue Buzzah specifically.
+- Upon wondering if longer sessions would lead to better results with tremor, I decided to try doubling the length of one buzz session to 4 hours.
+Dr. Tass recommendations call for 2 hour sessions.
+- This turned out to be a very bad idea!!!
+My initial results were immediately amazing – no tremor after my first evening session which lasted into the next morning!!!
+I then continued the next 3 days to buzz 2 hours in the morning, then 4 hours in the evenings.
+- After only 3 days of extended therapy sessions, I noticed I was getting symptoms of trigger finger and tendonitis in ALL 8 buzz fingers.
+I immediately stopped buzzing to let my hands recover.
+For the first time in almost 2 years, I went 4 days with no vibrating glove therapy.
+All my non-tremor symptoms which had been suppressed by the therapy happily remained unaffected by the pause, but I could immediately tell I was getting a bit more tremor without my glove therapy.
+-  After the 4 days with no therapy, my tremor started to get much worse so I started back on my glove therapy using only 1 hour sessions since my tendonitis had not healed.
+Adjusting my therapy in this way, all my fingers eventually healed except my middle finger on my left hand which went into complete trigger finger.
+I made a special glove that only buzzes on my left thumb, index finger, and pinky which I continue to use now, 10 weeks later.

+# 20)  RIGHT AND LEFT DEFAULTS FILES MUST BE IDENTICAL
+- I don’t know if any other user has had this problem, but I once changed the defaults settings on one glove and forgot to make identical changes to the defaults settings on the other glove as is currently required by our system.
+- The gloves then behaved erratically and would not maintain sync.
+(In other words, the slave glove kept stopping during therapy).
+It took me quite some time to figure out that the gloves were having trouble because I had their defaults files set differently.

+# 21)  RARE BLUETOOTH INTERFERENCE PROBLEMS REPORTED
+- I have occasionally experienced Bluetooth interference during therapy while using my iphone outdoors.
+For me, this has only happened when I was hiking in an area where cell reception was poor (presumably because the iphone increases antenna gain in this circumstance).
+- The problem was also reported once by a user inside a house who was using an ipad during therapy.
+- This issue is on our to-do list to fix.
+But, until this issue is resolved, be aware that you may lose sync if you are using a Bluetooth device near your gloves during therapy.
+If this happens, simply discontinue using your phone during therapy and restart the gloves.

+# 22)  START BOTH GLOVES TOGETHER TO AVOID TIMEOUT ERROR
+- We have had two users who thought their gloves were malfunctioning because they kept going into red light mode.
+-  In both cases, the problem turned out to be that they were simply taking too long to turn on the second glove after turning on the first.
+-  Both gloves need to start within 2 seconds.
+-  To avoid this timeout error, simply turn on each glove at the same time before putting the gloves on